 To ensure carers are supported during this extremely difficult time, we are calling on the UK Government to immediately provide additional and targeted financial support for carers - particularly for those on the lowest incomes.

-In particular, we want Government to take immediate action to ensure that:
+In particular, we want Government to take action to:

-Ahead of the Autumn Statement, Carers UK organised a joint open letter to the Chancellor of the Exchequer, Jeremy Hunt MP.
+Ahead of the Autumn Statement in November 2022, Carers UK organised a joint open letter to the Chancellor of the Exchequer, Jeremy Hunt MP.
 This letter was signed by 66 organisations and highlighted the precarious financial situation of unpaid carers amidst the cost of living crisis.
-The letter argued for targeted support for unpaid carers to be introduced as part of the Autumn Statement as well as a longer term review of benefits and financial support offered to them.
+The letter argued for targeted support for unpaid carers to be introduced as part of the Autumn Statement as well as a longer-term review of benefits and financial support offered to them.

 Read our joint letter here.